svenssonjoel/lispBM/README.md

 ## Short term TODOs
 1. Implement some "reference to X type", for uint32, int32, float perhaps...
 2. Write a small library of useful hofs.
 3. Clean up a lot in eval and eval_cps.
+4. GC should be run when needed.
 4. Test the Zynq build more.
 5. Document code.
 6. Implement the boxed types ( int32, Vector, String etc).